melaniebcohen/code-101-prework/prework/mac/3_git.md

 *Either version will work for this course* **however** if you have an older Mac OS (Snow Leopard, Lion, Mountain Lion) then the newer version will not work at all.

-####To check which OS version you are running:####
+#### To check which OS version you are running:
-Click the apple icon in the upper left corner of yoru screen.
+Click the apple icon in the upper left corner of your screen.
 Then click on `about this mac`.
 You will see something like this:

 ![](http://imgur.com/yxXSJa7.png)